KATaylor3D/wright-wayrequests/README.md

 * You will be asked to verify your phone number
 * And agree to Privacy and Terms
 ## Finish setting up our account
+_Some settings will need to be changed to get your account ready to use smtp_